sinnerschrader/sinnerschrader-career/data/jobs/en/junior-product-designer-ux-ham1.md

 ### What you can expect from us:

-- Conception and documentation of navigation, interaction concepts and content structures as well as their prototypical implementation.
+- Conception and documentation of navigation, interaction concepts and content structures as well as their prototypical implementation
 - Assistance in the creation of customer presentations
 - Support with usability tests
 - Competition research and usability analyses